tanjeffreyz/deep-residual-learning/README.md

 ## Methods
 The images were preprocessed by subtracting the mean pixel value from each pixel.
-Additionally, images are padded by 4 pixels on each side and a random 32x32 crop is used for training.
+Additionally, images were padded by 4 pixels on each side and a random 32x32 crop is used for training.

 Stochastic gradient descent (SGD) was used as the optimizer with a weight decay of 0.0001 and momentum of 0.9.
 The weights were initialized using the Kaiming normal distribution as described in